Meet MillaMia’s Helena RosenPublished on 13 June 2019 By Carly 3 min read

 The final product

 Working with our talented pattern writer is a great process, she gives us advice on construction and also gives us technical feedback.
 She is really very gifted and is three steps ahead in terms of how best to achieve the look we want.
-After discussing the designs with her, we finalize the details of the garment which results in what we hope is a very stylish but also fun item to knit.
+After discussing the designs with her, we finalise the details of the garment which results in what we hope is a very stylish but also fun item to knit.

 The most rewarding part of the whole process is seeing the designs emerge on the needles and then really come to life on the model.
 We love coming up with ideas for our photoshoots which we hope will help to communicate the essence of the collection, as well as being a lot of fun.